decentralized-identity/didwebvh-server-py/ANONCREDS.md

 ## Uploading a ressource

-To upload a resource, you will need an exiting DID with a valid `verificationMethod` of type `Multikey`.
+To upload a resource, you will need an existing DID with a valid `verificationMethod` of type `Multikey`.

 The data model for resources is as follows:
 ```json